jlkravitz/kesem-selection/README.md

     each application corresponds with exactly one letter of reference).
 Keep running `python cross_reference.py` until nothing (except for references that truly don't have a matching applicant) is listed!
-    5. **LISTEN UP!:** Once you have completed this step, *immediately* upload `apps.csv` and `references.csv` to Google Drive.
+    5. **LISTEN UP!:** Once you have completed this step, *immediately* upload `apps.csv` and `references.csv` (or simply the entire `AppReading` directory) to Google Drive.
 You do not want to lose these files!
 2. Optional: `python app_stats.py`
     1. This will list the applicant breakdown in each year and the gender breakdown within each year.
     2. You can run this whenever you want – it only analyzes the data and changes nothing!